Animadversio/Animadversio.github.io/_tech_note/Note_on_Optimizer_Development.md

 ## Methodology

-Many of the existing work on
+Many of the existing work on online neural activity optimization are using

+Just as the name suggests, evolution strategy type algorithm relies on two principles